Kitihawa Point du Sable

-Kitihawa Point Du Sable (also known by her Christian name, Catherine) was a Potawatomi woman who, with her husband Jean Baptiste, established the first permanent settlement in what is now the city of Chicago.
-By the late 1700s, Kitihawa and her husband had set up their farm and trading post on the Chicago river.
+Kitihawa Point Du Sable (also known by her Christian name, Catherine) was a Potawatomi woman who, with her husband Jean Baptiste Point du Sable, established the first permanent settlement in what is now the city of Chicago.
+By the late 1700s, Kitihawa and her husband had set up their farm and trading post near the mouth of the Chicago River and Lake Michigan.

 Biography

 There are no known records of Kitihawa's life before her marriage to Jean Baptiste.
 Kitihawa and her husband were married in the 1770s in a Potawatomi ceremony, followed by a Catholic ceremony on October 27, 1788, in Cahokia, Illinois.
 Kitihawa and Jean Baptiste had two children, Jean Baptiste Point du Sable Jr., and Suzanne.